By: Chris ⎜ Last updated

 The (almost) universal EasyPark app

-EasyPark is the app that covers the most ground.
+EasyPark is the app that covers the most areas.
 It works across all Norwegian cities, at most private parking lots and garages, and in more than 20 countries across Europe.
 For a tourist with a rental car doing a week or two in Norway, it's the only parking app worth downloading.

 Other apps